tronprotocol/pm/TRON Core Devs Meetings/Wallet Devs Meeting 04.md

 - **Gary**

     Today we will discuss the finalization and implementation key points of TIP-6963.
 First, a recap of the protocol's advantages: it prevents the overwrite conflicts that historically occurred when multiple wallets injected objects into `window.tron` simultaneously.
-With TIP-6963, DApps can detect all wallets supporting the protocol, allowing users to discover and use them even if the wallet does not explicitly write to `window.tro`n.
+With TIP-6963, DApps can detect all wallets supporting the protocol, allowing users to discover and use them even if the wallet does not explicitly write to `window.tron`.

     Regarding implementation progress: The TokenPocket plugin wallet and OneKey wallet (both plugin and App) have already implemented the TIP-6963 protocol.
 I will now focus on four key implementation points for wallets that have not yet integrated the protocol.